European Banking Supervision: Joint supervisory teams

+Missions and outcomes

 Supervisory Review and Evaluation Process

 The Supervisory Review and Evaluation Process, also known as ‘SREP’, is a periodic assessment of the risks taken by European banks.
 This process, undertaken annually by supervisors from the ECB and Joint Supervisory Teams, is an essential element of the implementation of the Single Supervisory Mechanism.
 The aim of the SREP is to make sure that banks remain safe and reliable; that any factors that could affect their capital and liquidity are under control.
 Today, the capital and liquidity levels of banks are then directly subject to an ECB monitoring system while beforehand it was heterogeneously done at a national level.

 This evaluation is based on the monitoring of four different areas: